 Current environmental issues affecting the Burmese people: deforestation, industrial pollution of air, soil, and water; inadequate sanitation and water treatment contribute to disease; rapid depletion of the country’s natural resources.

-Google maps Burma
+Google Maps Burma

 The capital and other divisions